Always something to do for the holidays or rainy day?

 My son also loved grabbing them and slowly turning them around a bit and inspecting them.

-Then he grabbed them and started crawling with them, the orange cubes were always his favorite in one way or another.
+Then he grabbed them and went with them crawling (this is how they learn), the orange cubes were always his favorite one way or another.

 But holding it and putting it in your mouth a little is about all you can expect at this age.
 Learning how to stack blocks will take a few more months.